goadesign/examples/code_regen/README.md

 Goa Code Regeneration
 =====================

+Note: This depends on a
+[PR in progress](https://github.com/goadesign/goa/pull/593) for changing TDB to the tag pairs.

+---

 This example shows how to regenerate your apps code without disrupting the modifications you have made.
+This allows you to modify your design, after the initial generation, and keep the logic you have already implemented.

 __All you have to do is drop the `Makefile` and `restore.py` into your app dirrectory__